moodyhunter/MOS/userspace/libs/librpc/spec.md

-# librpc argument encoding specification
+# librpc: argument encoding specification

 This document describes the third argument to `rpc_call()`, which is the argument encoding specification.
 This is a string that describes the